-Denisovans were discovered in 2008 when part of a finger bone found in a cave in Siberia had its DNA tested: it turned out to be neither human nor Neanderthal but something else.
+Denisovans were discovered in 2008 when part of a finger bone was found in a cave in Siberia.
+When its DNA was tested, it turned out to be neither human nor Neanderthal but something else.

 So far that is all we have of the Denisovans: No skulls, no skeletons, no tools, no artwork.
 Some skulls found in China from the same period are being tested for their DNA.
 That might turn up nothing: bone that old has little readable DNA.
 The finger bone was an amazing stroke of luck, helped in part by the cold of Siberia and the latest techniques in reading DNA.

 Compared to our DNA the main differences have to do with skin, teeth, eyes, brain function and immunity to disease.
-The immunity genes are the ones most likely to have lived on in us.
+The immunity genes are probably the ones that have lived on in us.

 Denisovan brains were wired differently.
 They did not talk like us.
 They might come off as what we would regard as autistic.
 They might have been bad liars who had a hard time seeing things from another’s point of view.